mstream/purescript-json-schema/snapshots/markdown/computation1.md

 ---

-### computation of computation result based on number two, three and four and a three letter word
+### computation of some result based on number two, three and four and a three letter word

 example2 description